stephanmg/calorimetry/_sources/intro.rst.txt

 .. container:: highlight-box

    :math:`Conclusion`:
-   There is a genotype-specific effect (WT vs DAKO) on the total heat production mediated by the body composition's covariate fat mass.
+   There is a genotype-specific effect (WT vs DAKO) on the  production mediated by the body composition's covariate fat mass.